 Flash-forward to present-day and Jillian Parisi-Duffy is overwhelmed with the files Tucker Kintzler has sent her from Missouri, though she won’t openly admit it.
 With paperwork piled all over the house, Nolan steps in with a solution.

-What You Said to Me is the fourth book in the Tree of Life series, and highlights how pain can be passed from generation to generation.
+What You Said to Me is the fourth book in the Tree of Life series and highlights how pain can be passed from generation to generation.
 While the story was a page-turner and captured my attention, I still couldn’t connect to the main characters as I do with the historical ones.
-What I’ve noticed with this series is that while there is a conclusion for the characters in the flashbacks, the present-day characters are left with a cliff-hanger or final remark that gives readers with more questions than answers.
+I’ve noticed with this series that while there is a conclusion for the characters in the flashbacks, the present-day characters are left with a cliff-hanger or final remark that gives readers more questions than answers.
 If this is supposed to be the last book of the series, it could have ended more conclusively.

-Overall, I have enjoyed this series and feel inspired to learn more about my family history, though my mom’s side is going to be impossible to explore.
+Overall, I have enjoyed this series and feel inspired to learn more about my family history, though my mom’s side will be impossible to explore.
 We all come from somewhere, and what I loved most about the Tree of Life series was that no matter what happened in the past, we, the future generation, have the opportunity to use our ancestors’ experiences to create a better future!

 Overall Series Rating: